-- 1) Turn off the power supply. - 2) Close the water supply line shut-off valve. - 3) Remove the panels. - 4) Recover the refrigerant and store it in an approved container. - 5) Disconnect the capillary tube at the condenser outlet. - 6) Disconnect the flare-connections of the valve.

-- 7) Remove the screws and the valve from the bracket. - 8) Install the new valve. - 9) Remove the drier, then place the new drier in position. - 10) Braze all fittings while purging with nitrogen gas flowing at a pressure of 3 to 4 PSIG. - 11) Check for leaks using nitrogen gas (140 PSIG) and soap bubbles. - 12) Evacuate the system, and charge it with refrigerant.
-See the nameplate for the required refrigerant charge. - 13) Connect the flare-connections. - 14) Open the water supply line shut-off valve. - 15) Check for water leaks. - 16) Replace the panels in their correct positions. - 17) Turn on the power supply.
+- 1) Turn off the power supply. - 2) Close the water supply line shut-off valve. - 3) Remove the panels. - 4) Recover the refrigerant and store it in an approved container. - 5) Disconnect the capillary tube at the condenser outlet using brazing equipment. - 6) Disconnect the flare-connections of the valve. - 7) Remove the screws and the valve from the bracket. - 8) Install the new valve, and braze the capillary tube. - 9) Install the new drier. - 10) Check for leaks using nitrogen gas (140 PSIG) and soap bubbles. - 11) Evacuate the system, and charge it with refrigerant.
+See the nameplate for the required refrigerant charge. - 12) Connect the flare-connections. - 13) Open the water supply line shut-off valve. - 14) Check for water leaks. - 15) Replace the panels in their correct positions. - 16) Turn on the power supply.